Michael Carrick: 2006–2009: Title success and European double

-On 10 June, Tottenham revealed they had rejected a bid from Manchester United for Carrick, who was seen by their manager Sir Alex Ferguson as a replacement for the departed Roy Keane, the former club captain.
+On 10 June, Tottenham revealed they had rejected a bid from Manchester United for Carrick, who was seen by their manager Alex Ferguson as a replacement for the departed Roy Keane, the former club captain.
 The following day, Tottenham manager Martin Jol insisted Carrick would be staying with the club, stating "I don't want to lose a player like Michael, who was probably our best midfielder last season".
 On 28 July, Tottenham announced that the clubs agreed a deal for the transfer of Carrick to Manchester United.
 Three days later, the transfer was official as personal terms were agreed with Carrick.
-Despite agreeing a deal for the player the previous week – the fee was not made public until Spurs issued a statement to the stock exchange.
+Despite agreeing a deal for the player the previous week, the fee was not made public until Spurs issued a statement to the stock exchange.
 Manchester United's chief executive David Gill confirmed the transfer fee as £14 million, potentially rising to £18.6 million, which would make Carrick the sixth most expensive player acquired by Manchester United at the time.
 He was given the number 16 shirt, previously worn by Keane.

 Carrick made his debut for the club on 4 August 2006 in a 3–1 pre-season friendly win over Porto in the Amsterdam Tournament.
 The following day, Carrick was forced to miss the start of the 2006–07 season as a result of injuring his foot during the final tournament match against Ajax.
 Following his recovery from this injury he made his competitive debut on 23 August in a 3–0 away league win over Charlton Athletic.
 Three days later, he made his first start for the club in a 2–1 win away over Watford.
 Towards the end of December he missed two games as he suffered a minor injury.
 He returned in time to feature in United's final game of 2006, a 3–2 home win over Reading on 30 December.
 On 13 January 2007, Carrick scored his first Manchester United goal in a 3–1 win at home over Aston Villa.
 One month later, he scored his first ever FA Cup goal in a 1–1 draw at home to Reading on 17 February.
 He followed this up by contributing one of United's goals in a 4–1 home win over Blackburn Rovers on 31 March.
 Carrick scored his first-ever Champions League goals on 10 April, scoring twice in a 7–1 home win over Roma in their quarter-final second leg tie.
-They would go on to lose their semi-final tie 5–3 on aggregate to eventual champions A.C.
-Milan ending their hopes of an all English final with Liverpool.
+They would go on to lose their semi-final tie 5–3 on aggregate to eventual winners AC Milan, ending their hopes of an all English final against arch-rivals Liverpool.
 He scored his final goal of the season in a 2–0 win at home over Sheffield United on 17 April.
 His first season with Manchester United ended in success, as they won the Premier League title as a result of Chelsea's 1–1 draw with Arsenal on 6 May.